wso2/docs-ei/en/micro-integrator/docs/references/mediators/data-Mapper-Mediator.md

 WSO2 Integration Studio allows you to seamlessly generate the input-output mapping using its sophisticated AI Data Mapping generator.
 You simply have to load the input and output to the relevant sections as shown below and click **Apply**.
 Alternatively, you can manually create the mapping using the graphical drag-and-drop tool.

+!!!
+Note "Important"
+	The AI Data Mapping generator uploads the data to an internal WSO2 server for processing.
+However, your data is <b>not</b> stored by WSO2.

 ![example one Data mapper diagram](../../assets/img/mediators/119131284/ai_datamapper.png)

 ## Examples